The modules contain four sections:

 Land-use planning is generally seen as a spatial process to answer the question: Where should we carry out a particular activity?
 For example, where should we grow a certain crop, where should we create a protected area, where should new infrastructure be established, etc.?

 However, there are other questions beyond asking “where” that can be essential to answer for a successful planning process.
 Before even asking where specific investments should be made, in many places there is a need to debate what exactly people want, how much, and how it should be achieved.
 These questions of “what” and “how” are not easy to address with spatial planning tools.
-That’s why we developed the Land-use Planner, a non-spatial, socioeconomic tool for examining the various dimensions of land-use decisions.
+That’s why we developed the Land-use Planner, a socioeconomic tool for examining the various dimensions of land-use decisions.
 For each future scenario developed with the tool, you can explore how land-use decisions affect the:

 - Distribution of costs and benefits among different groups of actors (Who wins?
 Who may lose?)